BUSS® Therapy with Us

 End of intervention Review

-When requested, a review meeting will be held with parents/carer(s), the BUSS® Practitioner, Social Worker and / or any other professionals to review the work and think together about future recommendations and next steps.
+A review meeting will be held with parents/carer(s), the BUSS® Practitioner, Social Worker and / or any other professionals to review the work and think together about future recommendations and next steps.

-Typically, the intervention is offered over 3-4 months and, for most families, this will be as much support as they need – they will have made significant progress in rebuilding their child’s underdeveloped sensorimotor systems and feel confident enough to continue independently with some guidance from their BUSS® Practitioner about next steps.
-A small number of families, usually where the child has been significantly impacted by fetal alcohol spectrum disorders (FASD) or drug use in utero, may need ongoing direct support.
-In this case we would make recommendations about what further work might be indicated.
+Typically the intervention is offered over 4 months and for most families this will be as much formal support as they need – they will have made significant progress in building their child’s underdeveloped foundation sensorimotor systems and feel confident enough to continue their hard work independently with some guidance from their BUSS® Practitioner about next steps.

 You can download a PDF summary of a typical BUSS® intervention here.